-Children in Lower Kindergarten and Garden Room start with a minimum of 3 sessions per week.
-They are encouraged to attend full time mornings and afternoons by the Summer Term before they start in Transition (Reception).
+Children in Lower Kindergarten start with a minimum of 3 sessions per week and children in Upper Kindergarten start with a minimum of 5 sessions per week.
+They are encouraged to attend full time mornings and afternoons by the Summer Term before they start in Reception.

-Entry into Years 1 to 6 (children aged 5 to 10)
+Entry into Years 1 to 5 – children aged 5 to 9

 We will only admit a child who: